jahidulpabelislam/portfolio-api/README.md

 7. Copy and fill in example files (in any order).

-    -   Copy `/set-up/Config-sample.php` and move to `/classes/Config.php` then fill in the 6 necessary constants.

     -   Copy `/set-up/User-sample.php` and move to `/src/Entity/User.php` then update all 3 functions with your Auth functionality.

 ## Related Projects